dooly-ai/omniauth-microsoft_v2_auth/README.md

-Please note that this is merely a fork of a sub-directory in [this example Ruby Microsoft Graph repo](https://github.com/microsoftgraph/ruby-connect-rest-sample/tree/master/omniauth-microsoft_v2_auth), with the README tweaked to show how to install the gem directly from git (since it doesn't seem to actually be published on RubyGems).
+*Please note that this is merely a fork of a sub-directory in [this example Ruby Microsoft Graph repo](https://github.com/microsoftgraph/ruby-connect-rest-sample/tree/master/omniauth-microsoft_v2_auth) with the README tweaked to show how to install the gem directly from git (since it doesn't seem to actually be published on RubyGems).*

+🤘

 # Omniauth::MicrosoftV2Auth